NAdamWillard/Instacart_Analysis/README.md

 ## Data

 The dataset for this project was comprised of information about:
--orders
+*orders
--products and their departments
+*products and their departments
--customer information and demographics (fabricated for the project)
+*customer information and demographics (fabricated for the project)

 Source: "[The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017)"